How can I automate the RefreshCache operation on Storage Gateway?

 I have a Network File System (NFS) or Server Message Block (SMB) file share on my AWS Storage Gateway file gateway.
 The file gateway is associated with an Amazon Simple Storage Service (Amazon S3) bucket.
 However, when I upload files directly to the bucket, I can't see the files on my file share.
 How can I automate the refresh of my file share?

 Storage Gateway updates the file share cache automatically when you write files to the cache locally using the file share.
 However, Storage Gateway doesn't automatically update the cache when you upload a file directly to Amazon S3.
 When you do this, you must perform a RefreshCache operation to see the changes on the file share.

 Storage Gateway allows you to automate the RefreshCache operation based on a Time To Live (TTL) value.
 TTL is the length of time since the last refresh.
 When a user accesses the file directory after the TTL value, the file gateway refreshes the directory's contents from the S3 bucket.
 Valid TTL values for automating the RefreshCache operation range from 300 seconds to 2,592,000 seconds (5 minutes to 30 days).

 Note: After your specified TTL value expires, the file gateway invokes the ListObjects Amazon S3 API call at the folder level.
-If you set TTL to a low value, then this can result in more Amazon S3 API requests.
+Setting the TTL to a low value can result in more Amazon S3 API requests.